What is a Representative Sample

-Because the digital universe is changing continuously and faster than ever, reaching a truly representative audience can be a balancing act.
+Because the digital universe is changing continuously and faster than ever, reaching a truly representative sample of an audience can be a balancing act.
 However, putting the work into ensuring your online audience is representative is worth the reward.
-Otherwise, you risk introducing bias and collecting unreliable data.

-So, how can you ensure you are reaching a representative online audience?
+So, how can you ensure you are reaching a representative sample of an online audience?
 Here are five things to keep in mind:

 - Design online surveys to be mobile first